-Sirian served aboard Constitution, first with the rank of boy and then ordinary seaman, until the ship reached Boston Harbor on July 4, 1828.
-While on Constitution, Sirian was aided by Lieutenant Robert Randolph, who took the young refugee under his wing and sponsored is education.
-Randolph also commissioned a portrait of the boy by the prominent New York artist C. C. Ingham.
+Sirian served aboard Constitution, first at the rank of boy and then as an ordinary seaman, until the ship reached Boston Harbor on July 4, 1828.
+While on Constitution, Sirian was aided by Lieutenant Robert Randolph, who took the young refugee under his wing and sponsored his education.
+Randolph also commissioned a portrait of the boy by the prominent New York artist Charles Cromwell Ingham.

 On April 20, 1837, Sirian was appointed as gunner at Gosport, Virginia.
 During his ensuing naval career, he served in 37 successive tours on 20 different ships and seven shore stations, including on USS Constitution’s World Cruise, as a gunnery instructor at the Naval Academy during the American Civil War, and in the Asiatic Station in Japan and Hong Kong.
 Sirian is the only sailor to serve on Constitution on three separate tours of duty.

 Sirian married George Marshall’s daughter, Eleanor Marshall, in 1840.
 Of the couple’s seven children, four survived to adulthood.
 His oldest surviving son, Constantine Ambrose Sirian, became a U.S. Navy chief.
 One of Constantine’s two sons, also named George Sirian, worked as a machinist’s mate in the Norfolk Navy Yard in the early 20th century.